Southside Wandsworth: Stores

+There are also two gyms in the centre, with a Nuffield Health gym on the Wandsworth High Street end, and a branch of The Gym Group on Garratt Lane.

 Notable former retailers include Tesco (who left in the 1990s), Sainsbury's (who moved to a larger supermarket on Garratt Lane opposite the centre) and Woolworths (in a unit facing Garratt Lane which was demolished in 2005).
+Debenhams closed in January 2020 and Amazon Fresh also previously had a branch in the centre along the Garratt Lane frontage, which closed in July 2023.

 History

 The site now occupied by the shopping centre was previously the Wandsworth Greyhound Stadium (which seated 20,000) and the Upper Mill (a large flour mill, damaged by fire in the 1920s and demolished in 1964).
 The Arndale complex was designed to be relatively self-contained, with few connections to the surrounding shopping streets other than service and delivery entrances, and the value of the complex was increased by the construction of five high-rise blocks above the main shopping area, and the provision of over a thousand parking spaces in multistorey car parks.
 The complex included a health clinic and a day centre, as well as a post office.
-Because it was built over the River Wandle, it was considered something of an architectural and engineering achievement.
+Because it was built over the River Wandle, it was considered "something of an architectural and engineering achievement".
 However, it was not universally popular, and its large size led to it being described by a contemporary commentator as "one of London’s great architectural disasters".

 Although initially successful (helped by being located at the junction of several major roads including the A3), it steadily drifted downmarket in the decades after its construction aided by the departure of its original anchor tenants such as Sainsbury's who moved outside onto Garratt Lane and Tesco.
-This, coupled with increasing competition from nearby centres such as Clapham Junction, Wimbledon and Putney, led to a severe decline in the fortunes of the centre – at one stage it was said that the centre had seen the influx of so many downmarket shops that "it's become hard to buy anything at the centre for over £1".
+This, coupled with increasing competition from nearby centres such as StopShop in Clapham Junction, Centre Court (now Wimbledon Quarter) in Wimbledon and Putney Exchange in Putney, led to a severe decline in the fortunes of the centre – at one stage it was said that the centre had seen the influx of so many downmarket shops that "it's become hard to buy anything at the centre for over £1".